ALEXMORF/the-dark-dungeon/README.md

 #So, how to prevent this from happening next time?

- Consider what the code is doing first.
+ Consider what parts of the code is doing first.
 Separate code that's doing different stuff into blocks, therefore preventing them from intermangling and hard to decouple.
-Simply put: stop being f**king lazy about your code.
+Simply put: know how small your brain is, and stop being f**king lazy about your code.

 #screenshots